dymmond/edgy/docs/contenttypes/intro.md

 ## Tricks

+### CASCADE deletion does not work or constraint problems

+Sometime CASCADE deletion is not possible because of the underlying database technology (see snapshotting example) or constraints doesn't work like expected, e.g. slowdown.

+You can switch to the virtual CASCADE deletion handling without a constraint by using `no_constraint = True`.

+If you want a completely different handling for one Model, you can use the ContentTypeField and overwrite all extras.

 ### Using in libraries

 ContentType is always available under the name `ContentType` if activated and as a `content_type` attribute on registry.